 Government owned corporations can present investment and funding proposals for consideration and approval through the Fund.

 Investment proposals will be considered based on the key objectives set by Government, including:

 Employment and jobs

-The fund will continue to evaluate investment opportunities already submitted by government-owned corporations.
+The Fund will continue to evaluate investment opportunities submitted by Government owned corporations.